Skip to Main Content

 Activity Note

-Driving approx. 75 miles; about 2 hours.
-Walking approx. 2 miles during group activities; mostly flat with some slopes and steps.
+Getting on/off a motorcoach; driving about 75 miles; approximately 2 hours riding time.
+Walking about 2 miles throughout the day during group activities; mostly flat with some slopes and steps.
 Shoes will need to be removed to enter some of the attractions today.

 Breakfast: